Local well-posedness of the Schr\"odinger flow into $\mathbb{S}^2$ with natural boundary conditions: Abstract

 \section{Abstract}

-In this paper, we develop a new approximation scheme to resolve the local well-posedness problem for the Landau-Lifshitz equation (i.e., the Schr\"odinger flow into the standard unit 2-sphere $\mathbb{S}^2\subset\Real^3$) with natural boundary conditions.
+In this paper, we develop a new approximation scheme to solve the local well-posedness problem for the Schr\"odinger flow into the standard unit 2-sphere $\mathbb{S}^2\subset\Real^3$ (i.e., the Landau-Lifshitz equation) with natural boundary conditions.